-Tidiiiiig diid Evai , Knowledge and Understanding 1: What are you currently doing to help you supporter understand why you want to use technology and what technology you currently use or wish to use?
+Knowledge and Understanding 1: What are you currently doing to help your supporter understand why you want to use technology and what technology you currently use or wish to use?
 Please list below everything you are currently doing.
 How well are you doing right now?
-For each activity circle the face that reflects how well you think you are doing. = Brilliant = So, so = Not very well What can you do to improve how well you do in each of the areas you have listed?
+For each activity circle the face that reflects how well you think you are doing. = Brilliant = So, so Not very well What can you do to improve how well you do in each of the areas you have listed? currently domig.

-Knowledge and How well did you do?
-What can you do to Understanding 1: improve how well Around 3 months What new things you do in each of after you have started can you do in the the areas you have these new activities next three months to listed for the next 3 think about how months? help you supporter successful you have understand why been. you want to use For each activity circle technology and the face that reflects what technology you how well you think currently use or wish you are doing. to use? e Brilliant Please list below ideas for new activities you ≅ = So, so will try out with your = Not very well supporter.
+What can you do to How well did you do?
+Knowledge and Understanding 1: improve how well Around 3 months What new things you do in each of after you have started can you do in the the areas you have these new activities next three months to listed for the next 3 think about how months? help your supporter successful you have understand why been. you want to use For each activity circle technology and the face that reflects what technology you how well you think currently use or wish you are doing. to use? 😀 = Brilliant Please list below ideas for new activities you - = So, so will try out with your supporter. = Not very well